zafarrafii/Problems-Python/README.md

 # Python-Problems
-This repository contains a Jupyter Notebook with Python coding problems and solutions.
+This repository contains Jupyter notebooks with Python coding problems and solutions.